sometotal/discountfireworks.band/index.md

-WIP - work in progressssss
+WIP - work in progress; probably not going anywhere tho, joe